BEGIN:VCALENDAR

 Hamiltonian systems</a>\nby Hector Ramirez Estay (Valparaiso) as part of P

-ort-Hamiltonian Seminar\n\n\nAbstract\nIn this talk\, we present a reduced
+ort-Hamiltonian Seminar (pH Seminar)\n\n\nAbstract\nIn this talk\, we pres

-tobal Ponce (AC3E\, Chile) and Yann Le Gorrec (FEMTO-ST\, France).\n
+ork with Cristobal Ponce (AC3E\, Chile) and Yann Le Gorrec (FEMTO-ST\, Fra

 LOCATION:https://stable.researchseminars.org/talk/PHSeminar/16/